 Following up on our last post, we look at how to achieve that all important perfect trouser fit.
 All too often gents are caught out with the fit of their trousers.
 Having done the hard work with the tailored jacket, there’s nothing worse than ill-fitting slacks.
+On the rack options tend to ignore the males with the need for wide leg trousers, leaving these people with little option but to visit the tailors.
 Many retailers sell their suits as a set combination with something that is known as a six-inch drop, i.e. the trouser waistband on a suit will be six inches less than the chest measurement.
 This is all fair and well for those of us with the perfect proportions of Vitruvian man, but for a vast majority of people, this just won’t work.
 This leads to awkward compromises with gents uncomfortably squeezing themselves into trousers that are visibly too tight or wearing trousers which are far too loose and scream of teenage rebellion.
 This also has a detrimental effect on the longevity of your suit and ill-fitting slacks can be prone to splits, rips and unnecessary wear on the cloth.

 So why compromise?
 Well, now there’s no need to!
 Edit Suits Co. custom made trousers are made to fit each individual client to perfection.

-Check out our key checkpoints for the perfect fit for your trousers.
+Check out our key checkpoints for the perfect fit for your suit trousers.

 The waistband should sit slightly higher than on a more casual pair of jeans or trousers.
 Whilst it’s a personal preference of each individual, generally sitting the waistband between the hips and navel is the right way to go.
 Those who wear their trousers higher might want to consider pleated trousers to accommodate the hips.
 The waistband should sit snug to the body but not so tight that it pulls and causes horizontal creases.
 If the trousers are too loose, the waistband will start to sag.